StasonJatham/linkedin-chatgpt-api/README.md

 This resulted in a fail of ca. 250 followers and much more engagement in the course fo 30 days.

+For this to work the Browser must be prepped, a fresh browser will trigger bot detectiomn.
+YOu have to browse the web first, then handle logins manually yourself, then youa re good to go for about 3 days.

 **⚠️ Using it this way is prohibited, unsafe, and may be illegal.**
 **⚠️ This project must NOT be used with real accounts.**